ClementNerma/NightOS/docs/specs/syscalls.md

 - [Pipe](ipc.md#pipes) RC identifier (8 byte)
 - Mode (1 byte): `0x00` = block until there are enough data to read, `0x01` = fail if there is not enough data to read or if the pipe is locked, `0x02` = read as much as possible
 - Number of bytes to read (4 bytes): `0` = read as much data as possible
-- Pointer to a writable buffer (CPU-dependent size)
+- Pointer to a writable buffer (8 bytes)

 **Return value:**